 I’ve been using Linux for years in one form or another and you always hit the same problem which is the hardware often isn’t fully supported due to licencing issues so you need to use a more powerful processor to do the grunt of any graphics work.
 Android tends to be built for the hardware so usually doesn’t have those problems.

 As a footnote, the performance of the tinker board running the test app in Android and Linux (when it worked!) was far better than the Raspberry Pi 3B but that’s not surprising as it has a much faster CPU.

 As a further further test I ran the same tests on a Windows 10 net-top PC and a Pi4.
-The Windows PCs are small sub £150 units about 12cm x 12cm and have 1.4GHz Intel Atom processors.
+The Windows PCs are small sub £150 units about 12cm x 12cm and have dual core 1.4GHz Intel Atom processors.